ALS-X-Ray-optics/aiw-notebooks/README.md

 # aiw-notebooks
 Bunch of notebooks from Antoine Islegen-Wojdyla useful for beamline calculations.
 Most of the notebooks shouldn't rely on packages, attempting to perform the calculations using scripts from scratch, in order to provide a finer understanding of what happens behind the hood.

+It is recommended to do a copy of the notebook (with a different name) if you make modifications, to avoid losing something that works!

 ![typing fast](./assets/typingfast.gif)

 Checkout Antoine's other repos (many repos are private):